Vol. III - Appendix G

 Edward George Shingleton of Dean House Farm, Hurstpierpoint died on 17 April 1928 at West London Hospital, Hammersmith.
 Probate was granted to Frederick William Shingleton and Ernest Arnold Shingleton, manufacturers.
 Laura Bourner died in 1933, leaving their children orphaned in their early teens.

 - Margery Doris Crisford.
 Born 26 December 1919.
-Margery married Kenneth D Axell in 1942.
+Margery married Kenneth Hope Axell in 1942.
 Margery Doris Axell of Oaklands, Dallington died on 20 May 1969, aged 49 years.
+Kenneth Hope Axell of 10, Ersham Way, Hailsham died on 6 July 1979.

 In 1939 Mortimer and Lily were living at Bucklands Farm, Hailsham where Charles was farming.
 Their son Charles was assisting on the farm.
 Daughter Margery was also still at home.
 Also listed was bricklayer Kenneth H Axell (see above).
 Lily Crisford died in 1954 aged 66 years old.
-Charles Crisford of Furze House, Flimwell, Battle died on 14 June 1971.
+Probate shows Charles Crisford "of Furze House (an old peoples home), Flimwell, Battle" died on 14 June 1971.
+He was buried at St John the Evangelist, Bodle Street Green on 18 June 1971 where he is referred to as of "Little Red Pale Farm, Dallington."

 In 1861 Peter and Sarah's daughter Emily Bourner was a servant living with and working for William Perigo, a farmer of 148 acres employing 4 labourers and 1 boy a Warbleton.
 In 1871 she was a servant living and working for John Harris, farmer of 333 acres employing 11 men and 4 boys in Warbleton.